lamoda/gonkey/README.md

 - in the description of the test
 - from the response of the previous test
 - from the response of currently running test
+- from a request caught by a mock of the previous test
 - from environment variables or from env-file

 ### Assignment